 - a.
-Multiple buildings on a single lot must comply with the building separation distance at all points as specified in Building Standards for each VCOD tier. - 4.
-Parking Placement - Unless otherwise specified, all parking spaces must be located at or behind any required parking setback as specified in the Lot Standards for each VCOD tier. - B. Building Design Standards
+Multiple buildings are permitted on each lot. - 3.
+Building Separation - Multiple buildings on a single lot must comply with the building separation distance at all points as specified in Building Standards for each VCOD tier. - 4.
+Parking Placement - a.
+Unless otherwise specified, all parking spaces must be located at or behind any required parking setback as specified in the Lot Standards for each VCOD tier. - B. Building Design Standards